openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

 team automatically becomes a member of the new team.

 .. note:: Encourage learners to join existing teams before creating new teams.

+.. note:: Course team members who have administrative roles, discussion moderator, or discussion administrator roles can create multiple teams, therefore they are not automatically added to the team membership for teams that they create.
+This is also true for students who also have the community TA role.

 At any time, learners can leave teams that they have joined, although you should emphasize to learners that they should try not to change teams after